 When trying to find the best stud finder you need to find out what wall surface youre working with.

 If you are remodeling your bedroom or kitchen, you may be considering purchasing a stud finder to aid in your construction process.
 Will a stud finder really help you find the right studs?

-In the simplest terms, a best stud finder works like a metal detector.
+In the simplest terms, the best stud finder works like a metal detector.
 Basically, the best stud finder products make use of a magnetic strip to detect the metal screws and nails used to fasten drywall to studs in your walls.
 Over time, the soft metals begin to change the hardness of the steel.

 Most of us would prefer to use a DIY best stud finder instead of hiring a professional.
 A DIY best stud finder is more affordable than hiring a professional engineer and more cost-effective than purchasing drywall.
 It's great to know that you can perform the task yourself; however, there are a few things that may complicate the process.
 One of these is the question, “What do I look for?”
 If you need help with finding studs, read on for some important tips.

 For optimum performance, it's important to use the best stud finder that you can afford.
 Different stud finders have different ways of determining studs based on their measurements.
 Some of them rely on the measurement of the wall surface, while others use the depth of the wall as the reference point.

 Wall penetrations.
-To get optimum results, the detector needs to be sensitive enough to locate holes in drywall.
+To get optimum results, the detector needs to be sensitive enough to locate holes in the drywall.
 It is best if you opt for a detector that utilizes an electromagnetic induction method.

 Plaster thickness.
 You have to choose the stud finder with a detector sensitive enough to locate holes in plaster walls.
 The best ones are able to determine the thickness of a sheet metal screw at a distance of up to 30 inches.
 This is important because you wouldn't want to drill right through a thick piece of plasterboard.

-Plaster or drywall thickness.
 Your stud finder should also be able to determine the thickness of drywall or plaster walls.
 If you're planning to repair damaged plaster walls, for example, you should know how many inches each wall is before you proceed.

 How accurate is the estimate?
-The precise location of your stud finder or magnetic devise isn't something you can determine instantly.
+The precise location of your stud finder or magnetic device isn't something you can determine instantly.
 It takes time for your device to gather its data and come up with the best estimate for finding studs.
 Make sure your detector is sensitive enough to locate studs accurately.
 Otherwise, you may spend more money than you intended.

-The sensitivity of your detector.
 Some finders are more sensitive than others.
 Different models have different sensitivity levels, which means you should read the manual for the model you intend to buy carefully.
 Some stud finders are very sensitive; others aren't even worth the price if they don't have high sensitivity.